JoachimCarvallo/Attendance-prediction-at-the-Chateau-de-Villandry-and-web-interface/README.md

 ### 3. A few statistics

-In this section, we will try to see how our covariates relate to attendance, using bivariate plots.
+In this section, we will try to see how our covariates relate to attendance, using bivariate graphs.

 <p align="justify">
 <strong>Maximum temperature of the day :</strong> We can see on the first graph on the left the maximum temperature on the x-axis and the difference to seasonality on the y-axis, each point representing a day in our dataset.
 The variance of the deviation from seasonality is important but we can still distinguish an interesting trend : the frequentation tends to be more and more important compared to the seasonality when the temperature rises.
 This trend continues up to a threshold, around 28°C, from which the trend is reversed : each additional degree seems to reduce attendance.